 Like the 2019 conference, this event will be produced on our robust platform, allowing you to watch, learn and connect seamlessly across all desktop or mobile devices.
-Equipped with gamification and point system, you can now move around the entire event, earning points for a chance to win one of LabRoots most popular shirts.
+Equipped with gamification and point system, you can now move around the entire event, earning points for a chance to win one of LabRoots' most popular T-shirts.

-Call for Posters — Virtual poster sessions offer the opportunity to present data to a global audience via a PDF poster and video summary, and discuss results with interested colleagues through email.
-Plan now to have your poster included in the 2020 Microbiology and Immunology Virtual Event.
-Submission is free; submit your abstract here.
+Call for Posters — Virtual poster sessions offer the opportunity to present data to a global audience via a PDF poster and video summary and discuss results with interested colleagues through email.
+Plan now to have your poster included in the 2020 Microbiology Virtual Week.
+Submit your free abstract here.

-LabRoots is approved as a provider of continuing education programs in the clinical laboratory sciences by the ASCLS P.A.C.E. ® Program.
-By attending this event, you can earn 1 Continuing Education credit per presentation for a maximum of 14 credits.
+Continuing Education - LabRoots is approved as a provider of continuing education programs in the clinical laboratory sciences by the ASCLS P.A.C.E. ® Program.
+By attending this event, you can earn 1 Continuing Education credit per presentation for a maximum of 50 credits.

 Use #LRmicro to follow the conversation!